GM's CFO moves toward a higher profile role

-MILFORD, Mich., Oct 1 (Reuters) - General Motors Co Chief Financial Officer Chuck Stevens doesn’t deliver passion and drama in his presentations.
+MILFORD, Mich.
+(Reuters) - General Motors Co (GM.N) Chief Financial Officer Chuck Stevens doesn’t deliver passion and drama in his presentations.

 But he got closer than ever Thursday with about 180 investors gathered at the company’s historic proving grounds here.